Last Updated on

 The chorionic sac refers to the fluid sac in which the baby is carried for 9 months.
 The yolk sac, on the other hand, is the sac that carries all the nutrients required for the growth of the embryo.
 These are the earliest to be caught on the ultrasound scan.

-Different Types of Ultrasound Scan Performed to See the Baby
+Different Types of Ultrasound Scans Performed to See the Baby

 The various types of ultrasound scans that help check the progress of the baby are stated below –